Silo Internal Linking

 The main reason I love silo so much is that it allows me to create comprehensive pages of content specific to an individual topic.

 This allows me to create an in-depth article specifically to do with the title of the page.
-I’ll then internal link with silo to supporting articles of this on the website.
+I’ll then link internally with silo to supporting articles of this on the website and search engines.

 As the new pages and pieces of content are tailor specific to the title of the page then the user experience is so much better and stacking this silo into a cluster of documents hugely helps your expertise of that given subject.
 In this video, they call this the new semantic web which is basically clustering multiple documents on a given topic.
 Check it out as great video:

 Previously I would write a long piece of content trying to cover too many topics.
 These could have been broken down in smaller blogs and then through silo interlinked.

 Therefore now I can write a piece of content on the ‘History Of Old Trafford’ and create this long comprehensive article solely on this topic.
-I’ll then internal link this to Man Utd sports betting page.
+I’ll then link this to Man Utd sports betting page.

 However previously if someone was searching for historical data on Old Trafford and were sent to a page on sports betting for Man Utd then this would have been a bad user experience and caused high bounce rates and low time on site and could affect the organic traffic to the page.

 Creating a topical trust with content depth allows us to leverage low bounce to the website and quality time on site.

 Then utilising silo linking if they want to check the odds on Manchester United to win at the weekend while playing at that stadium they can choose to or not.
 But in googles eyes, the visit and user has had a good experience with your site.

 SEO silo is ever-changing and it can be difficult to keep up to date with the correct site structure.
 The main thing to keep in mind is to link pages that are related.